 This small peak makes for an excellent day trip/hike while at Mount Rainier.
 It is a popular outing for all skill levels, and is a refreshing alternative to the crowded trails above Paradise.
 It is easily accesable from a turnout along HW 706, or can be done via a short hike from Paradise to the trailhead.
-The hike overall is simple, although it may be strenous for those unaccustomed to steep trails or hiking in general.
+The hike overall is simple, although it may be strenuous for those unaccustomed to steep trails or hiking in general.
 The last section, may require a small amount of scrambling and easy snow travel, but is still simple, fun and safe.
-This hike can easily be done in 5 hours or less, and is frequented in novices in tennis shoes and such.
-I would highly reccomend it for anyone wanting to climb a mountain, get into climbing/scrambling, or who just wants an enjoyable hike with awesome views (Rainier, Adams, Goat Rocks, St. Helens and the rest of the Southern Cascades.
+This hike can easily be done in 5 hours or less, and is frequently done in tennis shoes and such.
+I would highly recommend it for anyone who wants an enjoyable hike with awesome views of Mount Rainier, Adams, Goat Rocks, St. Helens and the rest of the Southern Cascades.
 The mountain is named after Fred G. Plummer who was a Forest Service cartographer.
 He taught geography in Tacoma Public Schools.

 A fee must be paid upon entering MT.
 Rainier National Park.
 Although the park does not entirely close during the winter, some of its locations do.
 During the winter, access is by the Nisqually Entrance in the southwest corner of the park only.
 Roads may be difficult for driving if not closed.
 Chains must be carried from November through April and the Stevens Canyon Road doesn't typically open until May sometime.
-Winter ascents should be taken only by those experienced with snow travel and snow climbs, preferably with showshoes.
-Most people should regard Plummer Peak as a Spring/Summer climb.
+Winter ascents should be taken only by those experienced with snow travel and avalanche training.
+That being said, the peak makes a great cross country ski outing.

 Although this does not have to be an overnight hike, some individuals may chose to camp or stay overnight.
 Note that Backpackers, climbers and anyone else who camps outside of auto campgrounds, must obtain a free Wilderness Camping Permit before camping.
 Permits are required year-round and are issued in person only after you arrive in the park.
 The permits may be obtained at the Wilderness Information Centers at Longmire and White River, or at any ranger station during the summer.
-Winter permits are available at the Longmire Museum."--- NPS website
+Winter permits are available at the Longmire Museum.
+See this page for more information.

 Additions and Corrections[ Post an Addition or Correction ]